merely-useful/py-rse/index.md

 (The precise output of this command will change depending on which versions of our dependencies get installed.)

-We can now import our package in a script or a Jupyter notebook just as we would any other package.
+We can now import our package in a script or a [Jupyter notebook][jupyter] just as we would any other package.
 For example,
 to use the function in `utilities`,